Dating at a distance – MSE Becky's four-step MoneySaving plan

 First thing to say is... being single isn't a bad thing – I once dated a guy who wore boxers with his own face on them who made me realise that.
 It wasn't even one giant face, it was many, many little faces.
 But poor underwear choices aside, if you are looking to date, here are some free ways to help you find someone to hook, line and sync together.

-While Tinder's localised search is free, you normally have to pay £8.99 a month for its premium 'Passport feature' which is included in the Tinder Plus subscription.
-This allows you to connect with anyone, anywhere in the world – not just those local to you.
-However, it's made the feature available for free until Thu 30 Apr.
+While Tinder's localised search is free, you normally have to pay £9.16 a month for six months for its premium 'Passport feature' which is included in the Tinder Plus subscription.
+This allows you to connect with anyone, anywhere in a particular chosen location – not just those local to you.
+However, it's recently trialling a new 'Global' mode, where you can opt in to allow your dating profile to be viewed around the world (find it under settings) and is absolutely free.
 Remember to consider that if they are on the other side of the world, meeting up down the line could be tricky (and expensive) but if you're willing to go the long distance, go get some Tinder loving care.

 A free app that its makers say is “designed to be deleted” – challenge accepted (I'm still challenging it).
 What separates Hinge from most dating apps is rather than a profile, you're asked a series of quirky questions to get to show-and-tell a little more about yourself besides your height, a load of emojis explaining your hobbies, and how much you go to the gym.